h15200/notes/go.md

 ## Generics in Go

 - `generics` is shorthand for parametric polymorphism
-- we have a `type parameter` on a type or function
+- we have a `type parameter` on a type or function, which is not statically typed like usual

 ```
 type MyType[T any] struct {